system76/takehome_web_be/README.md

-# Take-Home Interview Project for Backend Engineer Role
+# Take-Home Test for Backend Engineer Role

 Thank you for your interest in applying to the Backend Engineer role at System76!
 Your mission—should you choose to accept it—is outlined in [Assignment](#assignment).

-## Why a take-home interview?
+## Why a take-home test?

 In-person coding interviews can be stressful, and can hide some people's full potential.
-A take-home interview gives you the chance showcase your talent by working in your own space, and on your own time.
+A take-home test gives you the chance showcase your talent by working in your own space, and on your own time.

 We understand you may have time constraints, so we've made this as simple as possible to evaluate the skill and tech stack you will be using in your day-to-day here at System76.